 Japanese Auction

-All bidders start out standing.
+Same as an English auction except that the auctioneer calls out the prices All bidders start out standing.
 When the price reaches a level that a bidder is not willing to pay, that bidder sits down.
 Once a bidder sits down, they can't get back up the last person standing gets the good.

 Dutch Auction